aaronalonsotorrens/stock-data-project/README.md

 This project was built as part of a Data Engineer final interview task.

-The aim was to build a small end-to-end application that can fetch Apple stock data, store it in a database, and make that stored data available through a simple API.
+The aim was to build a small end-to-end application that can fetch Apple stock data, store it in a database, and make that stored data available through a simple display layer.

 The task was not really about building a perfect production-ready application.
 The main focus was more on showing how I approach a problem, how I design something from scratch, how I learn new concepts, and what I do when I run into problems.